Ivan Geshev: Corporate Commercial Bank case

-Ivan Geshev is most known for his role in the Corporate Commercial Bank case – he describes himself as “the face of the team which worked on it”.
+Ivan Geshev is most known for his role in the Corporate Commercial Bank case – he describes himself as "the face of the team which worked on it".
 After a rift between the bank's majority shareholder Tsvetan Vasilev and Delyan Peevski in 2014, the prosecution raided Vassilev's offices and triggered a run on the bank.
-Vassilev says the bank was attacked because he refused to transfer assets to Peevski “for free”.
+Vassilev said the bank was attacked because he refused to transfer assets to Peevski "for free".
 The Bulgarian National Bank did not provide a liquidity injection to the bank, put it under conservatorship and revoked its license.
 Depositors and shareholders were not allowed to appeal the decision.
 In 2022, the European Court of Human Rights established the bank's license was revoked in violation of the right to a fair trial and the right to property.
 Some shareholders litigated before the International Centre for Settlement of Investment Disputes.
 Clients of the bank have also submitted a claim against Delyan Peevski and Bulgarian institutions in New York under the Racketeer Influenced and Corrupt Organizations Act.
 In 2021, Delyan Peevski was sanctioned for corruption by the US government under the Global Magnitsky Act.

 In 2017, Geshev indicted Vassilev and 17 other people for leading an organized criminal group, which allegedly drained the bank.
-Geshev compared writing the indictment to “landing on the Moon with a diesel engine”.
+Geshev compared writing the indictment to "landing on the Moon with a diesel engine".
 When commentators wondered why Peevski was not questioned during the investigation, Geshev said that Putin and Obama were not questioned either.
 Critics have observed that the main witness against Vassilev, Biser Lazov, became a millionaire after the bank's closure by appropriating assets of the bank.
 Many believe the bank was purposefully bankrupted, so that its assets could be appropriated by political circles.

 In December 2018, the Specialized Prosecutor's Office raided the offices of Vassilev's lawyers and confiscated documents.
-Journalists commented that “the message was clear” – “if lawyers do not want to end in trouble, they should choose their clients carefully and avoid those who the prosecution wants to convict not based on proof, but on bla-bla from 1001 Nights”.
+Journalists commented that "the message was clear" – "if lawyers do not want to end in trouble, they should choose their clients carefully and avoid those who the prosecution wants to convict not based on proof, but on bla-bla from 1001 Nights".
 In 2019, the prosecution arrested witnesses in the Corporate Commercial Bank case and raised charges against them.
-Free Europe reported that the charges have been raised based on unclear documents – it was also “unprecedented” that the gendarmerie was mobilized and surrounded the court building when the people's measures were examined by the court.
+Free Europe reported that the charges have been raised based on unclear documents – it was also "unprecedented" that the gendarmerie was mobilized and surrounded the court building when the people's measures were examined by the court.